PoisotLab/MS_befwm_softwarenote/ms.md

 [https://www.gitbook.com/book/poisotlab/befwm/details]: https://www.gitbook.com/book/poisotlab/befwm/details

-As there is an extensive documentation, we will here describe two "use-cases" explaining how `befwm` can be used.

-## Allometric scaling and species diversity

-In the first example, we investigate how allometric scaling affects the species diversity of the food web.
-We vary allometric scaling on a logarithmic scale, from $10^-3$ to $10^3$, using 15 intermediate values.
-The code is presented in Supp.
-Mat.
-1.

-## Connectance (something something)
+In this section, we will describe a simple use-case, illustrating how `befwm` can be used.
+The entire code is available as Supplementary Material.
+In this example, we will investigate the effect of varying the strength of allometric scaling, from negative (values smaller than unity) to positive (values greater than unity).

 # References